codewp/easy-sale-badges-for-woocommerce/readme.txt

 == Changelog ==

 = 3.12.0 =
-Added 5 new templates to the Countdown Timer (Pro version).
+* Added 5 new templates to the Countdown Timer (Pro version).
+Note: Help us spread the word by leaving a 5-star review. ❤️😍 Feel free to share your ideas in your review, as we always value your feedback. 🌹

 = 3.11.0 =
 * Fixed an issue with product labels and badges on the product gallery page.